FC Dinamo Samarqand

-FC Dinamo Samarqand (Dinamo Samarqand futbol klubi, Дастаи Футболи Динамо Самарқанд) is an Uzbek professional football club, based in the city of Samarkand, Uzbekistan.
-Currently it plays in theUzbekistan Super League.
+FC Dinamo Samarqand (Dinamo Samarqand futbol klubi) is an Uzbek professional football club based in the city of Samarkand.
+The club currently plays in the Uzbekistan Super League.

 History

 FC Dinamo Samarqand is one of the oldest clubs in Uzbekistan.
 It was founded in 1960.
 The club started in zone two of the Soviet Class B league.
 In 1992 the club played in the Uzbek League under the name Maroqand Samarqand.
 Between 1994 and 1998 seasons they competed in the First League.
 In the 2000 season FK Dinamo were runners-up of the Uzbek Cup, losing in the final against Dustlik and finishing the league in 4th place, which is their highest ranking.